nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Viewing help

-Shows a message with all the commands.
+Shows a message explaining how to access the help page.

 Format: `help`